makersacademy/rps-challenge/README.md

 [![Build Status](https://travis-ci.org/dylanrhodius/rps-challenge.svg?branch=master)](https://travis-ci.org/dylanrhodius/rps-challenge) [![Coverage Status](https://coveralls.io/repos/github/dylanrhodius/rps-challenge/badge.svg?branch=master)](https://coveralls.io/github/dylanrhodius/rps-challenge?branch=master)

 ## The Task
+The aim of this challenge was to re-create the famous rock, paper, scissors game.
 ```
 As a marketeer
 So that I can see my name in lights